 To have a better idea of your expenses according to your situation and to have a some support to prepare your budget, we offer you a form (in French) that will allow you to simulate your situation, which you can download at the bottom of the page.
 In case of problems, ask our social workers for advice.

 3. Look at the whole picture and be realistic!

 Be honest with yourself, both in terms of income and expenses.
 By being realistic, you will be able to immediately spot if there is a problem with your budget, and begin to consider concrete solutions.
 Here are a few tips:

 - Remember that the values suggested by our department in terms of expenses are the indispensable expenses and therefore the minimum budget for a student in a given situation.

 - You may have a particular activity that requires particular expenses.
-For example, the practice of an elite sport, or the visit of your parents with a trip by train, plane, how often, etc...
+For example, the practice of an elite sport, or visiting your parents with a trip by train or plane, how often you travel, etc...

 - Eating for CHF 100 per month is not realistic!

 - Estimating that you have no health expenses because you never get sick is not realistic either!